Linde, Praxair to form industrial gas goliath

-After months of on-again, off-again, negotiations, industrial gas giants Linde and Praxair have agreed to a merger of equals valuing the combined firm at $65 billion.
+After months of on-again, off-again negotiations, industrial gas giants Linde and Praxair have agreed to a merger of equals valuing the combined firm at more than $65 billion.

 Germany’s Linde is the larger of the two firms, with about $20 billion in sales for 2015.
 About 12% of those sales came from engineering services outside of its core industrial gas business.
-Danbury, Conn.-based Praxair had nearly $11 billion in revenues last year.
+Danbury, Conn.-based Praxair had nearly $11 billion in revenues in 2015.

 The new firm, which will retain the Linde name, will be the largest industrial gas company in the world, ahead of French rival Air Liquide, which had about $17.3 billion in industrial gas sales in 2015.

 However, U.S. anti-trust regulators will likely force divestitures before they allow Linde and Praxair to merge.
-Both firms have large bulk-gases businesses in the U.S. Bulk gases are industrial gases such as oxygen, nitrogen, and argon, which are delivered by truck or railcar.
+Both firms have large bulk-gases businesses in the U.S. Bulk gases are industrial gases such as oxygen, nitrogen, and argon that are delivered by truck, rail, or pipeline.

-Earlier this year, the Federal Trade Commission made Air Liquide dispose of assets that generated $270 million in sales to clear the way for its smaller, $13 billion deal for Airgas.
-Matheson Tri-Gas, the U.S. subsidiary of Japan’s Taiyo Nippon Sanso, bought these operations, which consisted of 18 air-separation units, and a handful of nitrous oxide and carbon dioxide plants.
+Earlier this year, the Federal Trade Commission made Air Liquide dispose of assets that generated $270 million in sales to clear the way for its $13 billion purchase of Airgas.
+Matheson Tri-Gas, the U.S. subsidiary of Japan’s Taiyo Nippon Sanso, bought these operations, which consisted of 18 air-separation units and a handful of nitrous oxide and carbon dioxide plants.

 Linde and Praxair first announced that they were in merger discussions in August.
 However, talks broke down in September when the two parties couldn’t come to terms on a transaction.
 The parties resumed talks earlier this month, as Linde CEO Wolfgang Büchele stepped down.